-Stopping spam calls starts with understanding who is making them and who is making money off of them.
-Unwanted spam calls basically fall into two large categories:
+Stopping unwanted calls starts with understanding who is placing them and who is making money off of them.
+Unwanted spam calls fall into these categories:

-Legal calls are more likely annoying than dangerous, but scam calls are particular dangerous.
+Legal calls are more likely annoying than harmful, but scam calls are particularly dangerous.
 They often target the elderly and poor with fake sweepstakes, scare tactics, and other methods of harassment that can cheat people out of their wealth and reputations.
-It is best not to answer any of these calls, but it is also smart to employ technology to protect yourself.

 There are three basic reasons why phone companies have not done much to provide good spam filtering solutions to customers:

-The only way to stop unwanted calls is to stop them from ever reaching your phone.
-There are a few ways to make this happen, such as registering on the Do Not Call will help to stop only a small percentage of these calls and phone carriers still do not provide any effective solutions to block all of your unwanted calls.
-Because of this, smartphone apps for iOS and Android are the best solution because they are equipped with realtime spam call detection and personal blacklisting tools designed to stop unwanted calls at the source.
+The only way to stop unwanted calls for good is to stop them from ever reaching your phone.
+However, this can be difficult to accomplish considering the Do Not Call will help to stop only a small percentage of these calls and phone carriers still do not provide any effective solutions to block all of your unwanted calls.
+Because of this, smartphone apps are the best solution because they are equipped with real-time spam call detection and personal blacklisting tools designed to stop unwanted calls at the source.